mikejoh/gk/CCA/README.md

 #### IPtables usage

-Depending on the Linux kernel version used, the eBPF datapath can implrement a varying feature set fully in eBPF.
-If required capabilities are not available the functionality provided using a leagacy iptables implementation.
+Depending on the Linux kernel version used, the eBPF datapath can implement a varying feature set fully in eBPF.
+If required capabilities are not available the functionality provided using a legacy iptables implementation.

 ### IPAM

 Responsible for the allocation and management of IP addresses used by network endpoints (containers and others).
-Dont change the IPAM mode of an existing cluster, this may cause persistent disruption of connectivity for existing workloads.
+Don't change the IPAM mode of an existing cluster, this may cause persistent disruption of connectivity for existing workloads.

 There's different modes: